 There are so many great board games that require kids to read in order to play.
 There are also some fabulous games that build reading skills, knowledge, and comprehension in kids who can’t read yet.
 If you have a young child, take a look at this list of board games that teach reading skills and are great for kids five and under.
 For older kids, you can select any number of games that involve reading—including classics like Cranium and Trivial Pursuit—as well as games that are specifically focused on words and spelling, from Scrabble to all the newest word-focused hits.

 Mad Libs, book subscriptions, personalized books, book dates, and so much more.
 This post on educational gifts says in the title that it’s aimed at preschool children, but in reality it includes loads of fun ideas and specifics about gifts that encourage reading among older kids, too.
 Give it a read for inspiration, along with a bunch of useful links and detailed information about various reading-related present options.

 Christmas Gifts for Pre-Readers

-Naturally, the educational gifts for preschoolers article also includes a whole bunch of suggestions for Christmas presents that support reading skills in little kids who aren’t yet reading, too.
+Naturally, the educational gifts for preschoolers article linked above also includes a whole bunch of suggestions for Christmas presents that support reading skills in little kids who aren’t yet reading, too.
 You’ll find recommendations for classics and classics-with-a-twist, from alphabet puzzles to letter blocks and more, plus useful links and detailed descriptions and recommendations.
 Check it out!